Greek Orthodox Easter week 27th April to 4th May 2021

 In Crete, many Holy Week traditions are seen only on the island and in no other part of Greece, such as red eggs and Easter bread.
 Throughout the Holy Week, the men collect and cut wood, marjoram, thyme and other shrubs and make a gully large enough to burn the effigy of Judas.
 On Holy Thursday, the effigy will cross the village whilst the women give old clothes to dress “Dirty Judas” which is stuffed with hay.

 Holy Thursday also sees the women knead kalitsounia (handmade cheese pies), buns and lamprokouloures which is like a small pretzel with three red eggs at the centre.
 The red eggs symbolize Christ’s blood shed from the spear of the Roman soldier and is an expression of joy due to the spring and Resurrection of the Lord.
 Cretan tables are laden with olives, many types of cheeses (malaka, anthotiro, kefalotiri), vegetables, wild herbs, wine and of course, Tsikoudia or Raki.

-Today we visit the remote 13th Century monasteries of Gouverneto and Agia Triada or the 16th Century Gonia Monastery in Kolymbari for a special evening Easter service where you can light a candle and savour the heady smell of Jasmine and roses.
+Today we visit the remote 13th Century monastery Agia Triada or the 16th Century Gonia Monastery in Kolymbari for a special evening Easter service where you can light a candle and savour the heady smell of Jasmine and roses.
 Here you will see a symbolic tree bearing four different citrus fruits representing the coming together of the nations.

 Voukolies Bazaar in the morning brings together hundreds of vendors and people from all corners of Crete.
 This bazaar is unique to Crete and began at the time of Turkish occupation.
 It was one of the key areas for economic transactions and social relations, mainly trading in live animals and vegetables.